enteas/EnteasWebDevOnboarding/README.md

 1. `npm install -g express-generator`
 2. `express --no-view --git nameOfYourProject-be`

-You can name the project however you like, but we suggest using the following naming convention: `nameOfYourProject-be` for the backend and `nameOfYourProject-fe` for the frontend.
+You can name the project however you like, but we suggest using the following naming convention: `name-of-your-project-be` for the backend and `name-of-your-project-fe` for the frontend.

 Open the newly created folder in VSCode.
 Open the terminal inside of VSCode and run the following commands:
 1. `npm install`